Local Python Development Environment

 keywords, etc.

-The second section [tool.poetry.dependencies]
+The second section [tool.poetry.dependencies] defines production

 dependencies.
 If you build a package wheel, it will include only production